 There are currently two raw water intake points on Lake Victoria and one intake at Kajulu, as shown in Figure 3.
 There are also two water supply systems: an electrical pump system, supplying about 92 percent of the total water, and a gravity system.
-The water from Lake Victoria is treated at the Dunga Water Treatment Plant, located 0.6 km from the intake, and is then pumped to a storage tank in Kibuye, while the water from the Kibos River is treated and then flows by gravity to a reservoir.
-A 2008 study reports that Kisumu's water supply facilities had a design capacity of 22,700 m3/day, but were operating at a capacity of only 18,700 m3/day, with Kajulu supplying 1,700 m3/day and the Dunga Water Treatment Plant producing 17,000 m3/day (LVSWSB, 2008).
-The study estimated that water demand in 2007 was 47,700 m3/day, leaving Kisumu with a supply deficit for that year of over 29,000 m3/day.5
+The water from Lake Victoria is treated at the Dunga Water treatment plant, located 0.6 km from the intake, and is then pumped to a storage tank in Kibuye, while the water from the Kibos River is treated and then flows by gravity to a reservoir.
+A 2008 study reports that Kisumu's water supply facilities had a design capacity of 22,700 m/day, but were operating at a capacity of only 18,700 m/day, with Kajulu supplying 1,700 m/day and the Dunga treatment plant producing 17,000 m/day (LVSWSB, 2008).
+The study estimated that water demand in 2007 was 47,700 m/day, leaving Kisumu with a supply deficit for that year of over 29,000 m/day.

-Research on the water sector in Kisumu City shows that water production is not keeping pace with the rapid population growth and that, in any case, the existing infrastructure is operating at between 85 and 93 percent of maximum design capacity.6 In 2007, KIWASCO met about 40-42 percent of the water demand; but 12 percent of this was lost between the intakes and the
+Research on the water sector in Kisumu City shows that water production is not keeping pace with the rapid population growth and that, in any case, the existing infrastructure is operating at between 85 and 93 percent of maximum design capacity.
+In 2007, KIWASCO met about 40-42 percent of the water demand; but 12 percent of this was lost between the intakes and the

-4 In line with the requirements of the 2002 Water Act, the MCK has taken steps to privatize the water supply and sewerage service provision.
+&lt;sup>4 In line with the requirements of the 2002 Water Act, the MCK has taken steps to privatize the water supply and sewerage service provision.

-5 This gap is confirmed by Ong'Or and Long-Cang (2007), who estimate Kisumu's 2007 water demand in 2007 at approximately 45,000 m3/day and the water supplied by KIWASCO to be 19,000 m3/day, leaving a deficit of 26,000 m3/day.
+&lt;sup>5 This gap is confirmed by Ong'Or and Long-Cang (2007), who estimate Kisumu's 2007 water demand in 2007 at approximately 45,000 m/day and the water supplied by KIWASCO to be 19,000 m/day, leaving a deficit of 26,000 m/day.

-6 Information provided by Kisumu Water and Sewarage Company (KIWASCO).
+&lt;sup>6 Information provided by Kisumu Water and Sewarage Company (KIWASCO).

-treatment works, and significantly more went unaccounted for between the treatment works and the consumption point (Ong'Or and Long-Cang, 2007; LVSWSB, 2008).7 To reduce water loss and keep pace with increasing water demand, water supply facilities need to be rehabilitated and improved.
+treatment works, and significantly more went unaccounted for between the treatment works and the consumption point (Ong'Or and Long-Cang, 2007; LVSWSB, 2008).
+To reduce water loss and keep pace with increasing water demand, water supply facilities need to be rehabilitated and improved.